MarineRoboticsGroup/SwarmRobot/documentation/DebuggingSolutions.md

 ## Zero-Value Odometry to Plaza Format Data:
 ---
 ### Error Message:
-"ValueError: Found zero norm quaternions in `quat`.""
+ValueError: Found zero norm quaternions in `quat`.

 ### Solution:
 This error comes up in the post-processing stage, where when converting from rtabmap/odometry format to plaza format, the quaternion transform is unable to work with zero-valued data